jnozzi/cocoadev.com/markdown/HoursMinutesSeconds.md

 For my purpose, leap seconds will never come into play.
 The app deals mostly with hours and anything less, and so being accurate out to years, would be major overkill.

-- General/JacobHazelgrove
+- JacobHazelgrove

 ----

 We're actually overdue for another leap-second.
 You might want to consider it.
-Maybe. -- General/DustinVoss
+Maybe. -- DustinVoss

 ----

 I am using it for an app that figures roughly how long it will take to download a file.
 Now unless you are downloading a few hundred terabytes at 2kb/sec, there is no need for leap-seconds.

-- General/JacobHazelgrove
+- JacobHazelgrove

 ----

-You're clearly not pedantic enough to be a General/RealProgrammer ;) (Ever read General/RealProgrammersDontUsePascal?
-It's in the jargon file, I believe, and is quite amusing.) -- General/RobRix
+You're clearly not pedantic enough to be a RealProgrammer ;) (Ever read RealProgrammersDontUsePascal?
+It's in the jargon file, I believe, and is quite amusing.) -- RobRix

 ----
 I did a little test and a few hundred (300) terabytes at 2kb/sec would come out to (APPROXIMATELY) 64 years, 240 days, 5 hours, 14 minutes, and 7 seconds.
 Not including leap seconds.

--- General/JacobHazelgrove
+-- JacobHazelgrove

 ----

 And you don't want the increased precision in your download-figuring program?
-Psh! :) -- General/RobRix
+Psh! :) -- RobRix

 ----
 There was a slight error (16282 years) in the figures above.
 Fixed now.

--- General/JacobHazelgrove
+-- JacobHazelgrove

 ----